Reset Your LastPass Account

 If you cannot remember your Master Password and are unable to recover it using all of the recovery options, unfortunately it means that your account must be reset so that you can create a new Master Password.
 This will allow you to start over using the same email address as you used before.

-For instructions on how to delete your account, please see Delete Your LastPass Account.
+For instructions on how to delete your account, please see How do I delete my LastPass account?.

 Due to the nature of LastPass security, there are no verification options via Customer Care to recover a lost or forgotten Master Password.
 Your Master Password is never available or known to LastPass at any time.